mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 With a peptalk from Sakuma and an off-screen epiphany (later revealed to be Smile's enthusiastic grin in an old photo), Peco throws himself into training.
 He is finding himself again, but has not regained Hero status just yet.
 In the climatic tournament of the series, we see him breeze through his early opponents.
 Peco gets a cathartic rematch with Kong Wenge in episode 8 that also serves to conclude Kong's arc.

-Smile can't help but notice that Peco is back.
+Smile can't help but notice that Peco, his childhood hero, has finally returned.

 <video file="e08_peco_returns.mp4"></video>

 > Welcome back, hero.

-But the Hero's theme doesn't return for another two episodes.
+But we don't hear Hero's theme for another two episodes.
 Why?
 Because Peco is still missing something, and he hasn't figured it out yet.

 It is during the semi-finals match against Kazama that Peco is truly tested.
 After quicking losing 4 points in a very convincing fashion, Peco thinks this is his lowest point.
 His triumphant moment!
 He openly declares the start of his comeback.